artemnovichkov/zepcode/README.md

 ## License

-zeplin-extension is available under the MIT license.
+Zepcode is available under the MIT license.
 See the LICENSE file for more info.